probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 > This graph shows the CDF of normalized Hydra head PeerIDs to the range `[0,1)`.
 If this wasn’t a straight line the distribution wouldn’t be uniform.

 However, the linear relationship above is at best a necessary condition and not sufficient.
 To determine the fraction of the network that the Hydra heads cover we constructed a [binary trie](https://github.com/guillaumemichel/py-binary-trie) of all peers in the DHT network.
 We used a [Nebula](https://github.com/dennis-tra/nebula) DHT snapshot to get a list of all peers.
-Then we calculated the 20 closest neighbors to each peer and checked if one of these neighbors is indeed a Hydra head.
+Then we calculated the 19 closest neighbors to each peer and checked if one of these neighbors is indeed a Hydra head.
 We found the following numbers:

 - Total number of peers in the network: `16,208`
-- Peers with at least one Hydra head in the proximity of 20 peers: `15,732`
+- Peers with at least one Hydra head in the proximity of 19 peers: `15,669`

-This makes a keyspace coverage of `97.1%` and proves that the Hydras indeed cover *almost* the entire DHT.
+This makes a keyspace coverage of `96.6%` and proves that the Hydras indeed cover *almost* the entire DHT.
 This result underpins all the following conclusions and should be kept in mind.

+_Why only the 19 closest peers?_ When peers attempt to store a provider record in the DHT the CID will fall in between two peer IDs (in terms of XOR distance).
+This means that if we check if a hydra is in the immediate proximity of a specific peer, that peer is already one of those 20 peers.
+Hence, we only check for the 19 closest peers.

+### Dataset

+1. Peer multihashes: `bafybeiaq4uuelzmyi7ovathp3hwixcqu3k52klqqys5xd74cfl7t6nvkdu`
+2. Hydra Head IDs: `bafybeicdmqob54fd2lngx62stay6gy2bznwsfxsrfrk7wmvzubfuci4nnu`

 # DHT Content